Faraday108/Math-of-the-month/README.md

 <br>
 <a href="Stereographic%20projection.html">Stereographic Projection</a>
 <br>
-<a href = "Brief%20SFTC%20extension.html">Brief Second Fundamental Theorem of Calculus Extension</a>
+<a href="Brief%20SFTC%20extension.html">Brief Second Fundamental Theorem of Calculus Extension</a>